johannes-b/keptn-user-stories/README.md

 ### Continuous Delivery

-- [Canary Release on K8s](canary_k8s/): As a user, I want to do a canary release on K8s
+- [Canary Release on K8s](canary_k8s/): As a user, I want to do a canary release on Kubernetes.

 - [Release Brackets](release_brackets/): As a user, I want to queue services in staging and finally release them together (even in a canary-way).